Shoe wardrobe assessment and maintenance

 Do some pre-shopping to see what’s out there

 Browse at the mall or online stores for the type of shoes you have to replace.
 In the former case, take photos and notes where you saw them and ask how many exist in your size and whether they would hold them for you for 24 hours.
 In case of online shopping just bookmark them.
 Once you have an idea what is out there go home.
-In case of online stores, bookmark the sides with the shoes you like.Check what's out their at which costs for the best bargain. #budgetfashion Click To Tweet
+In case of online stores, bookmark the sites with the shoes you like.Check what's out there at which costs for the best bargain. #budgetfashion Click To Tweet

 Assess whether to spurge or not

 Make up your mind what is most important for you in the kind of item you have to buy.
 Know when to splurge or bargain for the items you need to replace.
 If you are replacing your go-to every day workhorse get the most “classic” and highest quality item you can afford.
 Here I mean classic in the sense of typical for the style you wear.
 In the case of street style, it may be black booties with chains or booties where you can add shoes jewelry to get the style, in the case of casual style, it may be sneakers or riding boots.
 You get the idea.

 Avoid affection purchases